elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 ### Configuring a pin for output
 Each pin in the port can *either* be an input pin *or* an output pin, at any given time.
 If the pin is configured as an input pin, we can read the corresponding bit to find out if the pin is at 3.3V (bit is 1) or 0V (bit is 0).
 Right now, we want pin 6 to act as an output bit, so we have to configure Port D accordingly.

 As previously mentioned, any communication between the processor core and the outside is achieved by reading from or writing to the memory subsystem.
 We have, for instance, seen that we can access the SRAM module by writing to the `0x20000000` - `0x2000FFFF` region.
 In the same way, to communicate with the GPIO module, we read and write to the `0x4001800`-`0x40011BFF` region.
 In that region, there are a number of registers for each GPIO Port.
-To find out which registers there are, and how to configure our GPIO Module, we consult the [QuickGuide](TODO_nolinkyet).
+To find out which registers there are, and how to configure our GPIO Module, we would normally refer to the microcontrollers reference manual, but in this course we have prepared an easier-to-read [QuickGuide](TODO_nolinkyet).
 The section about the GPIO Module looks like:

 <p align="center">
   <img src="images/Quickguide_GPIO.png" alt="My image" width="95%" style="border: 2px solid black; border-radius: 8px;"/>